Sustainability

 Scope of the Human Rights Policy

-This policy applies to all officers and employees of the Sapporo Group.
-In addition, we will make efforts to ensure our business partners understand this policy and expect them to comply with this policy.
+This policy applies to all officers and employees of Sapporo Group.
+In addition, we will make efforts to ensure our suppliers and other business partners understand this policy and expect them to comply with this policy.

 Commitment to Human Rights Due Diligence